TomSchimansky/CustomTkinter/Readme.md

 height | slider height in px
 from_ | lower slider value
 to | upper slider value
-border_width | space around the slider rail in px fg_color | forground color, tuple: (light_color, dark_color) or single color
-progress_color | tuple: (light_color, dark_color) or single color, colors the slider line before the round button and is set to fg_color by default
+number_of_steps | number of steps in which the slider can be positioned border_width | space around the slider rail in px fg_color | forground color, tuple: (light_color, dark_color) or single color progress_color | tuple: (light_color, dark_color) or single color, colors the slider line before the round button and is set to fg_color by default